aka ‘New York Pizza Summer Jams’

 Just in time for #Summer!
 Are you planning a #GraduationParty?
 Kids or Adult #BirthdayParty? #FamilyReuninon? #BlockParty? #Wedding? #BBQ?
 What's backyard boogie without #WoodFiredPizza from Last Dragon Pizza?!
 Boring, SHO'NUFF! 🌊❤ 🍕 #Pizza is PERFECT for any occasion!
 Your guests won't stop talking about our woodfired pizzas, #wings, salad, entrees, or cocktails!
 Oh, and add the @rockaway_ice_lady into the mix!
 WHAAAT?!
 YOU'RE FANCY, NOW! 😉 Book us TODAY for your next outdoor shin dig.
 To request a price quote, send inquires to: firstname.lastname@example.org @LastDragonPizza #pizza #sicilianpizza #wings and #italiansoulfood dishes for PICKUP 🔥Hot🔥EVERY WED+FRI+SAT+SUN #Rockaway #NYC ✨#glutenfreepizza & #vegan options available✨ www.LastDragonPizza.com #ontheruneatin

 In the Rockaways, New York’s popular beach destination, you can find Nicole Russell’s quirky Last Dragon Pizza, which takes its thematic cues from the ’85 kung fu movie The Last Dragon, in a couple spots.
 Russell operates primarily as a semi-secret text-and-pickup service out of the Arverne section of the Rockaways.
 You text your order, she confirms it and reveals the pick-up location.
 Info here: lastdragonpizza.com.
 You could always order some pies, pick them up, then head to the beach nearby.
 (Russell offers ices from local Nae’s Italian Ices, so tack some of those onto your order.)
-Russell also slings pies on the Rockaway boardwalk at the Edgemere Food Fair & Market.
-The market this year runs Saturday and Sundays, June 30–August 12, but Nicole says she may not do every weekend there.
-The best bet is to follow her on social for updates.
+Follow her on social for updates and more info.

-Last Dragon Pizza: in the Rockaway neighborhoods of Arverne and Edgemere, lastdragonpizza.com
+Last Dragon Pizza: in the Rockaway neighborhood of Arverne, lastdragonpizza.com

 You can’t talk about pizza in the Rockaways without mentioning Whit’s End.
 Great pun.
 Chef Whitney Aycock is known as the “Pizza Nazi of Rockaway Beach,” which, true confessions, is part of the reason I’ve never been—I haven’t wanted to subject lil’ Margot to his legendary vulgarities.
 (I know, I know, I’ve become a prude.)
 The other part is that I’m lazy and haven’t gotten out there.
 After having moved locations a couple times now after run-ins with landlords, the National Park Service, cops, and squares, Aycock has settled in at a new space Rockaway Beach Boulevard that looks really cool.
 I’ll make a visit later this summer, when the wife and kid leave town and I enter “Pizza Bachelorhood.”